sailscastshq/docs.sailscasts.com/docs/slipway/content.md

 The slug becomes the filename.
 For example, `getting-started` creates `getting-started.md`.

+The slug is required, uses lowercase letters and numbers separated by single hyphens, and can be at most 120 characters.
+A title is optional and can be at most 200 characters.
+The create action is enabled only when current validation passes, and the server repeats the same validation before writing.

 Slipway creates a Markdown document with initial frontmatter and commits it as:

 ```text
 chore(content): create blog/getting-started
 ```

+The initial file contains `createdAt`, the optional title, an H1, and a short writing prompt.
+Creating JSON records from the manager is not currently supported; existing JSON files remain editable.

 Use meaningful, URL-safe slugs because applications commonly use them in public routes.